 - A study from Australia tracked 27 individuals (12 students, and 15 teachers/staff) with confirmed COVID-19 infections during times they were present at school or early childhood education centers.
 Of the 1448 people who came into contact with these individuals, 1.2% contracted COVID-19 (2.4% of early childhood contacts, and 0.5% of K-12 school contacts) - In a French case study of a 9-year old child who attended 3 schools while symptomatic with respiratory symptoms later confirmed to be COVID-19, 176 contacts were identified, including 84 who had shared a classroom with the child.
 There were zero confirmed COVID-19 cases in this group, after close surveillance and testing of symptomatic individuals. - A study in Ireland tracked 6 episodes where students (3) or teachers/other adults (3) at schools were confirmed to have COVID.
 Of the 924 students and 101 adults that came into contact with these individuals at school, there were zero confirmed cases of COVID-19, after close follow-up, contact tracing, and testing of symptomatic individuals. - Evidence on rates of transmission by age group is somewhat mixed A population-based study from South Korea indicates that children 0-9 years old are only half as likely to transmit the infection to household members as adults are, while older children/teens may have rates of transmission once infected at least as high as adults.
 A subsequent analysis of the same data found that after removing children who were infected at the same time as the adults in their household, the risk of child-to-adult spread was extremely low just 0.5%.
 A related study found that risks to close contacts outside the household are substantially lower than within the household.
 However, a large contact tracing study in India showed that risks of transmission may be higher between children of the same age group and that overall secondary infection rates for children were similar to those of adults. - Increasing direct evidence and modeling studies suggests that consistent mask use in indoor spaces can significantly reduce the risk of viral spread, which is most relevant for adults and older children who may be at higher risk of transmission.
-Face shields provide an additional level of protection, with one recent study in India showing that adopting the use of face shields cut the infection rate among community health workers from 19% to 0% over the course of more than 18,000 house visits (including 2600 homes with people who later tested positive for COVID). - A study of infection risk by occupation in Sweden which did not close schools -found that COVID infections were highest for taxi and bus drivers, while teachers' rates were similar to the population average.
-The Netherlands reported in June that the infection rate for teachers and childcare workers who were tested was less than half the rate of the general population.
+Face shields provide an additional level of protection, with one recent study in India showing that adopting the use of face shields cut the infection rate among community health workers from 19% to 0% over the course of more than 18,000 house visits (including 2600 homes with people who later tested positive for COVID). - A 2021 study in Sweden, which did not close schools, found that age-adjusted rates of severe illness among school teachers was roughly half as high that of the general population, and also reported no COVID deaths among 1.9 million children.
+Similarly, the Netherlands reported in June 2020 that the infection rate for teachers and childcare workers who were tested was less than half the rate of the general population.
+A government report from the UK a found that teachers and staff for preschool, elementary, and high schools all had infection rates similar to those of non-teachers in other professions.